+A series of day camps are again being offered to help children connect with the food they eat.
+“Branch Out With Ag-Venture” day camps are being offered at Ozark Empire Fair on a series of topics.
 The camps are designed to help children learn about food and how it is produced, according to Karla Deaver, 4-H Youth Development Specialist.
 “These camps give children an opportunity to experience the fair and have fun while learning about the food they eat in a new way,” said Deaver.

 Camps will be offered from 10:00 a.m. to 12:30 p.m. most days of the fair, with registration beginning at 9:30 a.m.
-Pre-registration is requested.
-Registration fee is $6 for one camp, and $2 for each additional camp.
-Registration includes an entry ticket to the fair, a special camp t-shirt, and all needed supplies for the camps.
-Topics include beef cattle, sheep and goats, dairy cattle, swine, grains, bees and honey, poultry, and fruits and vegetables.
-New for 2018 is the addition of a horse and equipment day.
-A different topic will be explored each day.
-The children will get an indepth look at where their food comes from and discuss how foods gets from farm to plate.
+Pre-registration is requested as camp is limited to 25 participants each day.
+Topics include beef cattle, sheep and goats, dairy cattle, swine, grains, bees and honey, poultry, fruits and vegetables, equine and equipment, and rabbits.
+New for 2019 is an additional day on Sunday, July 28th for an afternoon session over rabbits.
+The children will get an in-depth look at where their food comes from and discuss how food makes its way from farm to table.
 The camp will also include barn tours and hands-on activities.
-Camps are offered for children ages 5 through 10.
+Camps are offered for children ages 5 through 12.

 The Ag-Venture Day Camps are a joint venture of the Ozark Empire Fair, Missouri State University Darr College of Agriculture, and University of Missouri Extension.
 For more information, contact Karla Deaver at 417-466-3102 or Cassie Reid at 417-833-2660.
 A registration form is available below under 'Important Documents"